Mori Ranmaru: Biography

-From an early age, Ranmaru was an attendant to Oda Nobunaga.
+From an early age, Ranmaru was a retainer to Oda Nobunaga.
 Recognized for his talent and loyalty, he was appointed to a responsible post.
 At Ōmi, he was given 500 koku, and after Takeda Katsuyori's death, he was awarded the 50,000 koku at Iwamura Castle.

 Ranmaru and his younger brothers defended Oda Nobunaga during the Honnō-ji Incident and allowed him to commit seppuku.
 Ranmaru and the rest of his retainers ignited the temple in which they had barricaded themselves.
-The fire killed everyone inside and burned the body of Oda, therefore preventing the capture of the body.
+The fire killed everyone inside and burned the body of Nobunaga, therefore preventing it from being found by the rebels.

 In nanshoku literature of the Edo period, it was commonly depicted that Oda and Mori had a sexual relationship that was commonly found in those times.